akrin-0/akrin-0/README.md

-- 👋 Hi, I’m M. Fatih Ulu - @akrin-0.
+- Hi, I’m Fatih - @akrin-0.
-- 👀 I’m interested in programming languages, operating systems (mainly on Linux distributions), data transmission/security, and networks.
+- I’m interested in C++, and Linux.
-- 🌱 I’m currently learning programming languages and networking concepts, distributed systems, and performance analysis of them.

 <!---
 akrin-0/akrin-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.